 The Never-ending Battle Between The Lower Self and Higher Self

-Even though we can’t really explain why a mature man with a family and a thriving business would be so dull to throw away everything and escape to another country with a woman, 20 years younger than him.
-Why someone will troll other people online.
-Or why people will spend money which they don’t have and eventually go bankrupt.
-Yet, stories like these are not that uncommon.
+Even though we can’t really explain why a mature man with a family and a thriving business would be so dull to throw away everything and escape to another country with a woman, 20 years younger than him; Why someone will troll other people online; Or why people will spend money which they don’t have on things they don’t really need and eventually go bankrupt… Yet, stories like these are not that uncommon.

 In theory, we live in a peaceful world.
 But there is an ongoing battle within.
 A war between our Lower and our Higher Self.

 Or the evolved monkey.

 We owe what we’ve accomplished as a race to our Higher Self.